Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

 \subsection{Quantum Repeaters}

-Quantum repeater is another functionality of QI that is employed in between the remote nodes, to transmit quantum information to long distance as shown in \textbf{Fig. 10}.
+A quantum repeater is another functionality of QI that is employed in between the remote nodes, to transmit quantum information to long distance as shown in \textbf{Fig. \ref{fig:Fig 11}}.
 They generate maximally entangled pairs between two far away end nodes by bifurcating the network into segments, establishing the long distance entanglement between end points.
-In long distance communication, most of the information gets lost because of channel attenuation or other environmental factors.
-In the classical domain, the issue is resolved by classical repeaters, that copies the information after regular intervals for amplification.
-But, in the case of quantum communication; due to the no-cloning theorem \cite{dieks1982communication}, quantum information carried in qubits cannot be copied or amplified, the reason due to which classical repeaters are not suitable for this communication.
-Hence, there is a need to explore quantum realms of communication and exploit the properties of quantum mechanics to employ such a device that transmits qubits from Alice to Bob without any loss of information.
-For this, quantum repeaters are employed \cite{sangouard2011quantum}, that were introduced by Jurgen Briegel in \cite{briegel1998quantum}.
-A lot of research going on in this field with single quantum systems \cite{rozpkedek2019near}, \cite{santra2019quantum}, \cite{krutyanskiy2019light}.
-Intermediate stations must be placed as shown in \textbf{Fig. 10}, such that links are short distance apart and probability for establishing entanglement among repeater stations is high.
-Due to a remarkable feature of \textit{entanglement swapping}, discussed in \textbf{Section IV-B-2}, all these stations are interconnected from Alice to Bob \cite{bennett1993teleporting}, \cite{zukowski1993event}, thus entangling the far away end nodes.
+In long distance communication, most of the information carrying photons gets lost because of channel attenuation or other environmental factors.
+This exponential problem of photon loss was addressed by Jurgen Briegel in 1998 by introducing the model of a quantum repeater \cite{briegel1998quantum}.
+In the classical domain, the issue is resolved by employing classical repeaters that copy the information after regular intervals for amplification.
+However, in the case of quantum communication, due to the no-cloning theorem \cite{dieks1982communication}, information carried in qubits cannot be copied or amplified since classical repeaters are not suitable for this communication.
+Hence, the quantum repeater model proposed by Jurgen Briegel is employed to transmit qubits from Alice to Bob without any loss of information \cite{briegel1998quantum}.

+The evolution of quantum repeaters is classified into three distinct generations \cite{munro2015inside}.
+In the \textbf{first generation} of quantum repeaters, intermediate stations are placed as shown in \textbf{Fig. \ref{fig:Fig 11}}, in such a way that links are short distance apart and probability for establishing entanglement among repeater stations is high.
+Due to a remarkable feature of \textit{entanglement swapping} \cite{munro2015inside}, discussed in \textbf{Sec. \ref{sec: Sec.
+IV-B}-2}, all these stations are interconnected in terms of entanglement from Alice to Bob \cite{bennett1993teleporting}, \cite{zukowski1993event}, thus entangling the far away end nodes.